COST GUIDES

 How much does a house extension cost?

 Need a bit more space in your home but don't want to move?
 An extension could be the answer to your problems.
-Find out the average costs of extensions.
+Find out the average costs of a house extension.

 Extension qualitySizePrice range - Low (excl.
 VAT)Price range - High (excl.
 VAT)Average UK cost (excl.
 VAT)